openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Area of Interest Selection
 ==========================

 In the majority of SEPAL modules, the first mandatory input, is the area of interest (AOI), this input will be used as a boundary to cut the processes and its outputs.
-Depending on if you are using the default `:btn:`<fas fa-globe>` process recipes` or the `:btn:`<fas-wrench>` custom modules` you will find different user interfaces.
+Depending on if you are using the default :btn:`<fa fa-globe>` process recipes or the :btn:`<fa fas-wrench>` custom modules` you will find different user interfaces.

 .. _recipe_aoi: